Dear Pitaconsumers,

 Egypt has outlawed the Muslim Brotherhood.
 Although the MB is a religious-social-political institution that does not win blind applause from me, banning them just risks pushing them underground and promoting that self-fulfilling prophecy that MB leaders rallied around during Egypt’s one-man show of Nasser and Sadat followed by encore performances played by Hosni Mubarak.

-Both and secularists may be guilty of exclusionary politics via legislation.
+Both #MB and secularists may be guilty of exclusionary politics via legislation.
 (Secularism sounds great.
 According to Webster’s dictionary:

 1) religious skepticism or indifference; or 2) view that religious considerations should be excluded from public and civil affairs.